aws-deadline/deadline-cloud/README.md

 $ deadline config --help
 ```

-Or you can manage settings by a graphical interface if you have the optional gui dependencies:
+Or you can manage settings by a graphical user-interface if you have the optional GUI dependencies:
 ```sh
 $ deadline config gui
 ```